dauwhe/epub-zero/readme.md

 #EPUB Zero

 EPUB Zero is a portable web publication format created from existing Web specifications.
-Think of it as a vernacular.
+Think of it as a [vernacular](http://vernacular.io).
 Think of it as progressive enhancement for books.
-Think of it as books in browsers.
+Think of it as [books in browsers](http://booksinbrowsers.org).

+EPUB Zero attempts to fulfill the vision of "Portable Web Publications" as defined in the Digital Publishing Interest Group's [white paper](http://w3c.github.io/dpub-pwp/).

 In a nutshell, EPUB Zero is: